NetaDAOAcademy/CoiningReason/readme.md

 </details><br>

+<details markdown="1">

-### Unit IV: Philosophy
+<summary> Unit IV: Philosophy </summary>

 This Unit returns to and/or foregrounds issues raised in the other Units, deepening their contours through the mediation of philosophical work on human nature, technology, individuation, and general economy.

-<details markdown="1">

-<summary> Readings </summary>

 **Session 1.
 Talking Philosophy**